chanced/catalyze/README.md

 # Catalyze

-Catalyze is a library that aims to assist in the creation of `protoc` plugins for code generators based on [Protocol Buffers](https://protobuf.dev/).
+Catalyze is a library that simplifies the creation of `protoc` plugins for code generators based on [Protocol Buffers](https://protobuf.dev/).

 ## Table of Contents